Likelihood Approximation With Hierarchical Matrices For Large Spatial Datasets: Hierarchical Approximation of Gaussian Likelihood

-The $\H$-matrix approximation $\tilde{\LL}(\thetab;k)$ in (\ref{eq:likeH}) is the fixed rank strategy, i.e., each sub-block in the covariance matrix has a rank equal to $k$ or smaller (and the accuracy in each sub-block is unknown).

-To maximize $\tilde{\LL}(\thetab;k)$ in (\ref{eq:likeH}), we use Brent's method \cmmnt{\citep}\cite{Brent73, BrentMethod07}, also known as Brent-Dekker.
-The Brent-Dekker algorithm first uses the fast-converging secant method or inverse quadratic interpolation to maximize $\tilde{\LL}(\thetab;\cdot)$.
+To maximize $\widetilde{\LL}(\thetab;k)$ in (\ref{eq:likeH}), we use Brent's method \cmmnt{\citep}\cite{Brent73, BrentMethod07}, also known as Brent-Dekker\footnote{Implemented in GNU Scientific library, \url{https://www.gnu.org/software/gsl/} }.
+The Brent-Dekker algorithm first uses the fast-converging secant method or inverse quadratic interpolation to maximize $\widetilde{\LL}(\thetab;\cdot)$.
 If those do not work, then it returns to the more robust bisection method.
 We note that the maximization of the log-likelihood function is an ill-posed problem, since even very small perturbations in the covariance matrix $\bC(\btheta)$ may result in huge perturbations in the log-determinant and the log-likelihood.
-An alternative to $\bC(\btheta)=\bL(\btheta)\bL(\btheta)^\top$ is the $\bL(\btheta) \bD(\btheta) \bL^\top(\btheta)$ decomposition, which is more stable since it can avoid extracting square roots of diagonal elements.
-In our numerical experiments below we use $\bL(\btheta) \bD(\btheta) \bL^\top$ factorization.
+An alternative to $\bC(\btheta)=\bL(\btheta)\bL(\btheta)^\top$ is the $\bL(\btheta) \bD(\btheta) \bL^\top(\btheta)$ decomposition, which is more stable since it avoids extracting square roots of diagonal elements, i.e., $\bL \bD \bL^\top=(\bL\bD^{1/2})(\bL\bD^{1/2})^\top$.
+Very small negative diagonal elements can appear due to, e.g., the rounding off error.